chappzach24/SQL-EmployeeTracker/README.md

 Create a MySQL database named employeesDB.
 Import the schema.sql file located in the db directory to create the necessary tables.

-Usage
+## Usage
-To run the application, execute the following command:
+To run the application, execute the following command: node index.js

-bash
-Copy code
-node index.js
 The application will display a menu with various options.
 Select an option to perform the corresponding action, such as viewing all departments, roles, or employees, adding new departments, roles, or employees, updating employee roles, or deleting departments, roles, or employees.

-Features
+## Features
 View all departments, roles, and employees.
 Add new departments, roles, and employees.
 Update employee roles.